fuse-compound/awesome-fuse/README.md

 - [Login Transition](https://www.fusetools.com/examples/login-transition) - Implementing a smooth login transition.
 - [Material Up-vote](https://www.fusetools.com/examples/material-upvote) - An animated up-vote button.
 - [Navigation Animation](https://www.fusetools.com/examples/navigation-animation) - A curly navigation animation.
+- [Paged Onboarding](https://www.fusetools.com/examples/onboarding-with-pagecontrol) - How to make use of the PageControl to make a neat on-boarding experience.
 - [Pages Using JavaScript](https://www.fusetools.com/examples/pages-using-js) - Setup a list of buttons navigating to and from pages.
 - [Pull to Reload](https://www.fusetools.com/examples/pull-to-reload) - How to make a fun pull to reload animation.
 - [Reveal Actions](https://www.fusetools.com/examples/reveal-actions) - Implementing a cool reveal animation.